nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ## Functional Overview

-Once the ARender addon is properly installed and configured a new **Annotations** tab is available on each document with the picture or video facet:
+Once the Nuxeo Enhanced Viewer is properly installed and configured a new **Annotations** tab is available on each document with the picture or video facet:

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Annotations with ARender/annotation-tab.png